In 2013, as it has been for six consecutive years, more than four in ten births (41 percent) were to unmarried women.

 State and Local Estimates

-2010 state-level estimates for the percentage of births to unmarried mothers by race/ Hispanic origin are available from: Martin J. A., Hamilton B. E., Ventura S. J., Osterman M. J. K., & Mathews T. J. (2013).
-Births: Final data for 2011: Supplemental tables.
-National vital statistics reports, 62(1).
+- 2013 state-level estimates for the percentage of births to unmarried mothers by race and Hispanic origin are available from: Martin J. A., Hamilton B. E., Osterman, M. J. K., Curtin, S. C., & Mathews, T. J. (2015).
+Births: Final data for 2013: Supplemental tables.
+National vital statistics reports, 64(1).
 Hyattsville, MD: National Center for Health Statistics.
 (Table I-4)

-Estimates for the percentage of births to unmarried women under age 20 from 1990-2010 are available for all states and the 50 largest cities in the U.S. from the national Kids Count program.
+- Estimates for the percentage of births to unmarried women from 1990-2012 are available for all states and the 50 largest cities in the U.S. from the Kids Count Data Center.

 International estimates for the number and percentage of births to unmarried women from 1990-1998 are available from the UN Statistics Division.
 (See Table 13)